victorliu-sq/PaperWriting/FlashSMP.md

 Init PRMatrix

 ```
+1:  current size is 50
+1: Time to preprocess PRMatrices is 0.068569
+1: Time to preprocess PRMatrices on CPU in parallel is 5.437494 ms
+1: Copy PrefLists into GPU spends 0.030126 ms
+1: LA Init RankMatrix takes 1.45488
+1: LA Init PRMatrix takes 0.086553
+1: LA Init PRMatrices in parallel on GPU spends 1.56227 ms
+1: Copy back PRMatrices to CPU spends 0.019817 ms
+1: Total LA preprocessing time is 1.61222 ms
+1:
 1:  current size is 100
+1: Time to preprocess PRMatrices is 0.267605
-1: Time to preprocess PRMatrices is 0.374614
+1: Time to preprocess PRMatrices on CPU in parallel is 5.274277 ms
+1: Copy PrefLists into GPU spends 0.037931 ms
+1: LA Init RankMatrix takes 1.46201
+1: LA Init PRMatrix takes 0.048061
-1: Copy PrefLists into GPU spends 0.029416 ms Init PRMatrices in parallel on GPU spends 0.018245 ms
+1: LA Init PRMatrices in parallel on GPU spends 1.52543 ms
-1: Copy back PRMatrices to CPU spends 0.059683 ms
+1: Copy back PRMatrices to CPU spends 0.027281 ms
+1: Total LA preprocessing time is 1.59064 ms
+1:
 1:  current size is 500
+1: Time to preprocess PRMatrices is 7.015888
-1: Time to preprocess PRMatrices is 10.016820
+1: Time to preprocess PRMatrices on CPU in parallel is 5.941684 ms
+1: Copy PrefLists into GPU spends 0.225325 ms
+1: LA Init RankMatrix takes 1.48605
+1: LA Init PRMatrix takes 0.052699
-1: Copy PrefLists into GPU spends 0.190308 ms Init PRMatrices in parallel on GPU spends 0.052108 ms
+1: LA Init PRMatrices in parallel on GPU spends 1.55263 ms
-1: Copy back PRMatrices to CPU spends 0.730323 ms
+1: Copy back PRMatrices to CPU spends 0.178717 ms
+1: Total LA preprocessing time is 1.95667 ms
+1:
 1:  current size is 1000
+1: Time to preprocess PRMatrices is 28.445321
-1: Time to preprocess PRMatrices is 45.999811
+1: Time to preprocess PRMatrices on CPU in parallel is 8.613357 ms
+1: Copy PrefLists into GPU spends 0.656798 ms
+1: LA Init RankMatrix takes 1.47408
+1: LA Init PRMatrix takes 0.065653
-1: Copy PrefLists into GPU spends 0.578428 ms Init PRMatrices in parallel on GPU spends 0.17581 ms
+1: LA Init PRMatrices in parallel on GPU spends 1.55062 ms
-1: Copy back PRMatrices to CPU spends 2.52056 ms
+1: Copy back PRMatrices to CPU spends 0.527774 ms
+1: Total LA preprocessing time is 2.73519 ms
+1:
 1:  current size is 5000
+1: Time to preprocess PRMatrices is 1300.676245
-1: Time to preprocess PRMatrices is 1862.290765
+1: Time to preprocess PRMatrices on CPU in parallel is 161.916462 ms
+1: Copy PrefLists into GPU spends 10.8301 ms
+1: LA Init RankMatrix takes 2.74681
+1: LA Init PRMatrix takes 1.2264
-1: Copy PrefLists into GPU spends 11.0654 ms Init PRMatrices in parallel on GPU spends 6.06928 ms
+1: LA Init PRMatrices in parallel on GPU spends 3.99265 ms
-1: Copy back PRMatrices to CPU spends 59.3692 ms
+1: Copy back PRMatrices to CPU spends 11.4464 ms
+1: Total LA preprocessing time is 26.2692 ms
+1:
 1:  current size is 10000
+1: Time to preprocess PRMatrices is 6118.616615
-1: Time to preprocess PRMatrices is 8158.032778
+1: Time to preprocess PRMatrices on CPU in parallel is 750.138517 ms
+1: Copy PrefLists into GPU spends 41.9056 ms
+1: LA Init RankMatrix takes 4.69515
+1: LA Init PRMatrix takes 5.59333
-1: Copy PrefLists into GPU spends 42.3575 ms Init PRMatrices in parallel on GPU spends 24.8551 ms
+1: LA Init PRMatrices in parallel on GPU spends 10.3049 ms
-1: Copy back PRMatrices to CPU spends 221.318 ms
+1: Copy back PRMatrices to CPU spends 46.4118 ms
+1: Total LA preprocessing time is 98.6224 ms
+1:
 1:  current size is 30000
+1: Time to preprocess PRMatrices is 62228.592830
-1: Time to preprocess PRMatrices is 104113.748283
+1: Time to preprocess PRMatrices on CPU in parallel is 12216.294120 ms
+1: Copy PrefLists into GPU spends 352.355 ms
+1: LA Init RankMatrix takes 23.6569
+1: LA Init PRMatrix takes 47.7683
-1: Copy PrefLists into GPU spends 356.188 ms Init PRMatrices in parallel on GPU spends 217.793 ms
+1: LA Init PRMatrices in parallel on GPU spends 71.4371 ms
-1: Copy back PRMatrices to CPU spends 2166.81 ms
+1: Copy back PRMatrices to CPU spends 913.805 ms
+1: Total LA preprocessing time is 1337.6 ms
 ```